 In order to make this generalization practical, we rely on efficient solvers for satisfiability modulo theories (SMT).
-In particular, enabling factors are the capability of performing Boolean reasoning efficiently (e.g., [21]), the availability of effective algorithms for abstraction computation (e.g., [11], [18]), and interpolation procedures to extract new predicates [9], [12].
+In particular, enabling factors are the capability of performing Boolean reasoning efficiently (e.g., [18]), the availability of effective algorithms for abstraction computation (e.g., [8], [15]), and interpolation procedures to extract new predicates [6], [9].

 Considering Boolean abstraction and large-block encoding in addition to the traditional techniques, we obtain the following interesting observations: (i) whilst the SBE approach requires a large number of successor computations, the LBE approach reduces the number of successor computations dramatically (possibly exponentially); (ii) whilst Cartesian abstraction can be efficiently computed with a linear number of SMT solver queries, Boolean abstraction is expensive to compute because it requires an enumeration of all satisfiable assignments for the predicates.
 Therefore, two combinations of the above strategies provide an interesting tradeoff: The combination of SBE with Cartesian abstraction was successfully implemented by tools like BLAST and SLAM.
-We investigate the combination of LBE with Boolean abstraction, by first formally defining LBE in terms of a summarization of the control-flow automaton for the program, and then implementing this LBE approach together with a Boolean predicate abstraction.
+We investigate the combination of LBE with Boolean abstraction, by first formally defining LBE in terms of a summarization of the controlflow automaton for the program, and then implementing this LBE approach together with a Boolean predicate abstraction.
 We evaluate the performance and precision by comparing it with the model checker BLAST and with an own implementation of the traditional approach.
-Our own implementation of the SBE and LBE approach is integrated as a new component into CPACHECKER [8]1.
-The experiments show that, despite the simplicity of the idea underlying LBE, our new approach outperforms the previous approach.
+Our own implementation of the SBE and LBE approach is integrated as a new component into CPACHECKER $[5]^1$.
+The experiments show that our new approach outperforms the previous approach.